 As someone who provides care to the African American community I can certainly endorse what the literature shows; African Americans are more likely to choose life sustaining therapies over palliative or hospice approaches.
 The literature also suggests that African Americans have less awareness of hospice and advance care planning, and are less likely to enroll in hospice.
 They are also more likely to withdraw from hospice to seek further life sustaining medical care.
 This is problematic as African Americans often have a greater illness burden at baseline, often have less access to medical care, and thus may have a greater need for palliative care services.

 Why are African Americans less likely to accept palliative care and hospice enrollment?
-There may be several reasons, but there are 2 central reasons among them, at least when it comes to end of life conversations: faith and trust.
+Dr. Kim Johnson is a researcher at Duke University, who specializes in the area of hospice and end of life care, particularly among African Americans.
+She notes that there may be several reasons, but there are 2 central reasons among them, at least when it comes to end of life conversations: faith and trust.

 A common refrain among African American patients and their families is the power of healing, that God can heal all ills, that miracles happen, and that God alone determines life and death.
 As a health care provider who often deals with hopeless end of life situations, to have my logical and reasoned conclusions that a person had no reasonable chance of recovery swept aside in order to “pray for a miracle” was incredibly frustrating.
 These rebukes of my recommendations for hospice seemed at first to me as affronts to science and medicine.
 More than that, I took them personally as a total disregard for all the training and education I had gone through to take care of their loved one.